caribbean-apple/housing/progress report.md

 X Has login or register buttons on the top right nav

-O Landing page has featured listing example.
+X Landing page has featured listing example.
 Clicking brings you to that listing page.

 #### Register Page
 X Here you register with a name, email, password.